sudheerapte/popcornserver/doc/index.rst

 The tree defines two things:

 1. The entire state space of the UX Model, i.e., all possible states that the application UX can be in.

 2. The current state within this state space.

 Each state of the application UX can be a hierarchical composition of sub-states.

+.. sidebar:: Hierarchical State Machines

+  Such hierarchical state machines were first defined by David Harel in 1986.
+He called them "Statecharts", and they were incorporated into the Unified Modeling Language (UML) 2.0 in a simplified form.
+The big difference is that in the Popcorn UX Model, we do not worry about the **transitions** between states; we just represent the hierarchy as a tree of nodes.

 In general, any state, represented by a node, can be of one of three types:

 - A list of **alternative** sub-states, one of which is marked current